godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_cpp_example.rst

 .. note::

+    `GDExtension <https://godotengine.org/article/introducing-gd-extensions>`__ has been merged in the ``master`` branch of godot-cpp, but it is only compatible with the upcoming Godot 4.0.
-    Currently, GDExtentions has been merged into the master branch of godot-cpp.
-Therefore use the 3.x branch to use GDNative and follow this example.
+    Therefore, you need to use the ``3.x`` branch of godot-cpp to use GDNative and follow this example.

 If you are versioning your project using Git, it is a good idea to add them as Git submodules: